William Mayne

 William James Carter Mayne (16 March 1928 – 24 March 2010) was an English writer of children's fiction.
 The Oxford Companion to Children's Literature calls him one of the outstanding children's authors of the 20th century and The Times Literary Supplement reportedly called him "the most original good writer for young people in our time".
-In 2004, he was convicted of sexual abuse of young readers and received a jail sentence.
+In 2004, he was convicted of child sexual abuse.

 Life

 Mayne was born in Hull, the son of a doctor.
-He attended school until the age of 17 but "the only part of his education he valued" was five years at the choir school attached to Canterbury Cathedral; those experiences were the foundation for his Choir School series of four novels.
+He was educated between 1937 and 1942 at the choir school attached to Canterbury Cathedral, with Who's Who adding "then irregularly".
 The school was evacuated during the Second World War from Kent to Cornwall.

-He lived for most of his life in North Yorkshire.
+He left school aged seventeen, but the only part of his education he valued was the five years at the choir school, which were later the foundation for his four Choir School novels.